citizenfx/fivem-docs/content/scripting-manual/migrating-from-deprecated/creating-commands.md

     end
 end, true) -- this true bool means that the user cannot execute the command unless they have the 'command.commandName' ace allowed to one of their identifiers.
 ```

+Further examples can be found at the respective [Lua](../../introduction/creating-your-first-script) and [C#](../../introduction/creating-your-first-script-csharp) introductions.